-After the initial three-year period, CMS and OAAS conduct reviews, including an on-site visit, at least every two years.
+After the initial three-year period, CMS and OAAS conducts reviews, including an on-site visit, at least every two (2) years.

 CMS and/or OAAS send all review results to the PACE provider along with any recommendations for changes to its program.
+The PACE provider must write a corrective action plan (CAP) that describes the details that will be taken to correct the identified deficiency(ies).
+When deficiencies are found, the PACE provider must take action through the following:

-- 1. The PACE provider must write a corrective action plan (CAP) that describes the details that will be taken to correct the identified deficiency(ies).
-When deficiencies are found, the PACE provider must take action through the following: - a.
-Ongoing monitoring of the PACE provider; - b.
-Reviews and audits of the PACE provider; - c.
-Complaints from PACE beneficiaries and/or caregivers; - d.
-Any other instance CMS or OAAS identifies programmatic deficiencies requiring correction; - 2.
-CMS and/or OAAS must make the review results available to the public, if requested; - 3.
-The PACE organization must: - a.
-Post a notice that the review results and the corrective action plan/responses are available for viewing; and - b.
-Make the review results available for viewing in a place that is easily accessible to beneficiaries, their families, caregivers and their responsible representatives.
+- Ongoing monitoring of the PACE provider; - Reviews and audits of the PACE provider; - Complaints from PACE beneficiaries and/or caregivers; - Any other instance CMS or OAAS identifies programmatic deficiencies requiring correction; - CMS and/or OAAS must make the review results available to the public, if requested; - Post a notice that the review results and the corrective action plan/responses are available for viewing; and - Make the review results available for viewing in a place that is easily accessible to beneficiaries, their families, caregivers and their responsible representatives.

 CMS or OAAS must monitor the effectiveness of the corrective actions.
-Failure by the PACE provider to correct the deficiencies, shall result in sanctions or termination.
+Failure to correct the deficiencies, may result in sanctions or termination for the PACE provider.